Business certifiactes are isssued at the Town Clerk's office. The cost is $50.00 (cash or check only) and are valid for four (4) years.

 M.G.L.A.
 Chapter 110, Section 5.
 Based on this chapter, the owner(s) or major corporate officers must come into the Clerk's Office to apply.
 The form must be typed; signed and notarized.
 We provide this service in conjunction with the fee paid for the business certificate.

 The owner(s) signing must be able to provide identification and take an oath.
 Any and all businesses in Wareham should be registered.
 Exceptions are conducting business under your legal name (I.e. John F. Smith, not Smith's Market).
-If a corporation is a d/b/a (doing business as), and using another name other than the corporate name, you must obtain a business certificate with the Clerk's Office.
+If a corporation is a d/b/a (doing business as), you must obtain a business certificate with the Clerk's Office.
 Business Certificates should be obtained for any person conducting a business at an address within the borders of a particular town, i.e. the Town of Wareham cannot give one a business certificate for a business physically located in another town.
 Please note: If the business is a major corporation and/or the owners, trustees are located out of state, please contact the Clerk's office for special instructions on obtaining a buiness license to operate in the Town of Wareham.

 IN-HOME OCCUPATION Any homeowner wanting to conduct business at their residential address, must first report to the Zoning Enforcement Officer, located in the Building Department, in order to ensure that they are zoned for an in-home occupation.
 Anyone conducting a business in a commercial zone would need to report to the Building Department to obtain a Change of Use/Change of Occupant Form.